rikkaneko/paste/README.md

 ### `DELETE /<uuid>`

-Delete paste by uuid. *If the password is set, this request requires additional `x-pass` header*
+Delete paste by uuid. *If the password is set, this request requires additional `x-auth-key` header*

 ### `POST /api/large_upload/create`